The Best Supplements To Take After Thyroid Removal

 If I had a nickel for every time someone without a thyroid asked me if they should use thyroid supplements… I would have a lot of nickels (and I mean a lot!).

-Because this topic seems to be so confusing (and believe me, I understand why) I am going to elaborate on exactly WHY patients without a thyroid or those who are post-thyroidectomy can and SHOULD use thyroid support supplements.
+Because this topic seems to be so confusing (and believe me, I understand why) I am going to elaborate on exactly why patients without a thyroid or those who are post-thyroidectomy can and should use thyroid support supplements.

 So, if you don’t have a thyroid let me be the first to tell you: